augustoocch/challenge-mp/README.md

 - URLs can be created, modified, enabled/disabled, and monitored.
 - Supports real-time access statistics.
 - Asynchronous communication between services ensures high throughput and minimal latency.
-- High availability ensured through Redis HA, Kafka clustering, and scalable microservices on Kubernetes.
+- Designed to use a High availability ensured through Redis HA, Kafka clustering, and scalable microservices on Kubernetes.

 ## Deployment Architecture
   - **Java** with reactive and non blocking capabilities